-Cathedral of Santa Maria del Fiore, known as the Duomo of Florence, is one of the most famous churches in Italy.
-When it was completed, in the 15th century, it was the largest church in the world, while today it is the third in Europe after St. Peter’s in Rome and St. Paul’s in London.
-SHORT HISTORY In 1294, the Commune of Florence orders the construction of a new cathedral dedicated to Santa Maria del Fiore (St. Mary of the Flower).
-Two years later, the architect Arnolfo di Cambio is comissioned to design the cathedral, but he dies a few years later.
-In 1334, Giotto di Bondone was appointed as the architect of the cathedral.
-In the same year, he starts the building of the bell-tower.
-Three years later, Giotto dies.
-Between 1337 and 1343, the works are supervised by Andrea Pisano, but he is banished from Florence and Francesco Talenti takes his place.
-Talenti alters Arnolfo’s design and completes the bell-tower in 1359.
-After 1366, Giovanni di Lapo Ghini joins him.
-In 1420, Filippo Brunelleschi wins the competition for building the cathedral’s dome, opens the construction site and, 16 years later, in 1436, the dome is completed and Read more [...]
+The Cathedral of Santa Maria del Fiore, commonly known as the Duomo of Florence, is one of the most famous churches in Italy and the world.
+When it was completed, in the 15th century, it was the largest church in the world, while today is the third in Europe, after Saint Peter’s Basilica in Rome and the Cathedral of the Nativity of Saint Mary in Milan.
+SHORT HISTORY In 1294, the government of Florence ordered the construction of a new cathedral dedicated to Santa Maria del Fiore (Saint Mary of the Flower), on the site of the city’s second cathedral dedicated to Santa Reparata.
+In 1296, the architect Arnolfo di Cambio was comissioned to design the cathedral, but he died only a few years later.
+In 1334, Giotto di Bondone was appointed as the architect of the cathedral, and he started the building of the bell-tower.
+Three years later, Giotto died.
+Starting with 1337, the construction was supervised by Andrea Pisano, until 1348, when the Black Death halted the works.
+Francesco Talenti, who took Pisano’s place in 1349, altered Arnolfo’s design, and completed the bell-tower in 1359.
+After 1366, Giovanni di Lapo Ghini joined him.
+In 1420, Filippo Brunelleschi Read more [...]

-Basilica di Santa Croce (Basilica of the Holy Cross) is a beautiful Franciscan church situated in Piazza di Santa Croce, in Florence.
-Here, Michelangelo Buonarroti, one of the greatest sculptors of all time, is buried.
-SHORT HISTORY It is said that, in the year 1211, Saint Francis arrived in Florence.
-In a little island created by the Arno River, there was a chapel dedicated to the Holy Cross which would be donated to Saint Francis and from which the present church would take the name.
-The construction of the church started in 1294, after a project elaborated probably by Arnolfo di Cambio, one of the most important architects of that time.
-Over time, many great artists worked here, such as Giotto, Taddeo and Agnolo Gaddi, Maso di Banco, Giovanni da Milano, Brunelleschi and Michelozzo.
-Due to floods and epidemics, the basilica was finished at the end of the 14th century and was consecrated in 1442 by Pope Eugenio IV.
-With many difficulties, the last works were done until 1504, but then the funding came to an end and the church remained without a façade.
-The current façade was built in neo-gothic style between 1853 and 1863 by the architect Read more [...]
+Basilica di Santa Croce (Basilica of the Holy Cross) is a beautiful Franciscan church located in Piazza di Santa Croce, in Florence.
+The church is the burial place of Michelangelo Buonarroti, one of the greatest sculptors of all time.
+Besides Michelangelo, inside the church are buried many famous people, including the scientist Galileo Galilei, the politician and philosopher Niccolò Machiavelli, the writer Vittorio Alfieri, the poet Ugo Foscolo and the composer Gioachino Rossini.
+Due to this fact, the Basilica of Santa Croce is also known as the Temple of the Italian Glories (Tempio dell’Itale Glorie).
+SHORT HISTORY According to legend, in 1211, Saint Francis of Assisi arrived in Florence.
+On a little island created by the Arno River, there was a chapel dedicated to the Holy Cross, which was donated to Saint Francis, and from which the current church borrowed the name.
+The building of the church started in 1294, after a project elaborated probably by Arnolfo di Cambio, one of the most important architects of that time.
+During its construction, many great artists worked here, such as Giotto di Bondone, Taddeo and Agnolo Gaddi, Maso di Banco, Giovanni da Milano, Filippo Brunelleschi and Michelozzo.
+Due to floods and Read more [...]